 The accompanying unaudited condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), reflect the accounts of Sarepta Therapeutics, Inc. and its wholly-owned subsidiaries.
 All inter-company transactions between and among its consolidated subsidiaries have been eliminated.
-Management has determined that the Company operates in one segment: the development of pharmaceutical products on its own behalf or in collaboration with others.
-The information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's consolidated financial statements and the accompanying notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
+Management has determined that the Company operates in one segment: the development of pharmaceutical products.
+The information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's consolidated financial statements and the accompanying notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.